 When I decided it was time to come back from knee surgery, David and I signed up for the Steamboat Half Marathon as a little tune up.
 I was surprised at how much I actually relearned doing that race and now I know those things will be important for my upcoming race goals.

-Here are the half marathon tips I took away from my practice race that might help you as well!
+Here are tips I took away from my practice race that might help you as well!

 Warm Up Better